sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - CF_INSTANCE_ADDR - The external IP address of the host running the app instance.
   - CF_INSTANCE_INTERNAL_IP - The internal IP address of the container running the app instance
 - there is tls_proxy??
+- 12 factor - port binding
+  - in modern cloud native app use open protocol, use well known port
+- do cf set-env WELCOME_MESSAGE 'hello2' and show
+  increase to 2 instances and then perform curl
+  - prevent configyration drift
+  - what is the problem "cf restart" - downtime

 ```
 CF_INSTANCE_PORTS=[{"external":61008,"internal":8080,"external_tls_proxy":61010,"internal_tls_proxy":61001},{"external":61009,"internal":2222,"external_tls_proxy":61011,"internal_tls_proxy":61002}]